It was very warm, a bit windy, but when isn't it?

 For the most part, he's kept her in his room.

-And yes, we did run around Pigeon Forge all day, but we've not been without a mask on in five years.
+And yes, we did run around Pigeon Forge all day, but we haven’t gone without a mask in five years.

 No comments: